WHERE CAN WE SEND YOUR GIFT?

-You know, cause it's like, okay, well this is paying for itself, it's making me money, it's making me excited, it's solving problems that I have, that helped me gain energy.
+It's like, okay, well this is paying for itself, it's making me money, it's making me excited, it's solving problems that I have, that helped me gain energy.
 Whereas I think, anybody who has a hard time controlling their schedule, or they don't have like internal support, or they haven't really decided that this is going to be kind of like their top priority.

-And so I do think that like, when you make a commitment to something like this, you know, this is something that I tell my clients all the time, I'm like, what got you here, will get you there.
+And so I do think that like, when you make a commitment to something like this, this is something that I tell my clients all the time, I'm like, what got you here, will get you there.
 And so if you keep doing the same thing and expecting different results, that's the definition of insanity, I think.

 Copyright 2020 The Virtual Edge.
 All Rights Reserved